-An activity may qualify as benefitting LMI persons on an area basis if at least 51 percent (51%) of the persons residing in the area served by the activity are of low- to moderate-income.
+An activity may qualify as benefitting LMI persons on an area basis if at least 51.0 % of the persons residing in the area served by the activity (i.e., the service area) are of low-to moderate-income.
 Determining whether an activity qualifies as benefitting LMI individuals on an area basis requires the UGLG to determine both the area served by the activity and the percentage of LMI persons residing in the service area (i.e., location in which the primary beneficiaries of the project live.)
 Service areas may or may not be coterminous with municipal boundaries, census blocks or other officially designated boundaries.